apache/druid/docs/operations/metrics.md

 * `service`: the service name that emitted the metric
 * `host`: the host name that emitted the metric
 * `version`: the Druid version of the service that emitted the metric
-* `buildRevision`: the git commit SHA of the build that produced the service JAR.
+* `buildRevision`: the git commit ID of the build that produced the service JAR.
 Useful for verifying that all nodes in a cluster are running the intended revision during rolling deployments.
 Empty string when running outside a packaged JAR (e.g., during `mvn test`).
 * `value`: some numeric value associated with the metric

 Metrics may have additional dimensions beyond those listed above.